pariskol/sqlbrowserfx/README.md

 * Manage data (insert, update, delete) via gui.
 * Execute raw sql queries.
-* Editor for sql with highlighting, autocomplete features.
+* Editor for sql with syntax highlighting, autocomplete features.
 * Adjustable responsive ui.
 * Graphical represantation of database as tree.
 * Exposure of database to the web as REST with one click.
-* Import, export from csv.
+* Import, export csv files.
 * Support for SQLite.
 * Basic support for MySQL.
-* Support for Linux, Windows.
+* CrossPlatform.

 ### Prerequisites